 I make lots at one time, bag them off in little ziplocks and freeze them down, keeping one on the go in the fridge.

 My Next Favourite Natural Dog Treat Recipe – Liver Cake

 You can make the liver cake idea on pretty much anything.
-Back when I was producing the wonderful Salmon Graw dog food I simply mixed one of the chubs 50/50 with a load of spelt flour and a couple of eggs (and a bit of bicarb soda actually, not sure it had any effect mind you) to make what I thought resembled a very tasty salmon brownie!
-I also mixed a duck chub with oats!
-Check them out!
-I actually made them!!!
-Very proud.
-You could really mix any meat with any of the above to make your own (chicken with beef organ, duck and spinach, turkey and sweet potato).
-You could even just use a tin of salmon or tuna.
-Pretty much any gooey meat, a bit of gluten-free cereal binder, maybe an egg.
-Job done!
+Back when I was producing the world’s greatest raw dog food I simply mixed one of the meat mixes 50/50 with a load of spelt flour and a couple of eggs (and a bit of bicarb soda actually, not sure it had any effect mind you) to make what I thought resembled a very tasty salmon brownie!

 A More Naughty Natural Dog Treat Recipe – Peanut Butter & Banana!

 Next up is a slightly naughtier recipe, a real treat!
 This recipe is from dog nut Denise O’Moore.
 She combined